json-api/json-api/index.md

 ---

-If you've ever argued with your team about the way your JSON responses should be formatted, JSON:API can be your anti-[bikeshedding](http://bikeshed.org) tool.
+If you've ever argued with your team about the way your JSON responses should be formatted, JSON:API can help you stop the [bikeshedding](http://bikeshed.org) and focus on what matters:
+**your application**.

-By following shared conventions, you can increase productivity, take advantage of generalized tooling, and focus on what
+By following shared conventions, you can increase productivity, take advantage of generalized tooling and best practices.
-matters: your application.

 Clients built around JSON:API are able to take advantage of its features around efficiently caching responses, sometimes eliminating network requests entirely.

 Here's an example response from a blog that implements JSON:API: